kromero16/cs311_assignments/README.md

 The assignments are designed to compile and run on a Linux environement, e.g. the empress.csusm.edu server.
 You may set up your own Linux system for the assignments as well.
 Contact the instructor if you need help on using Linux.

+## Code Comments
+You must provide sufficient comments in your code so that others can understand what you have done.
+- Each function should have a brief comment explaining the purpose of the function, input parameters to the function, and output.
+The comments might also state the limitations of the function using possibly pre-conditions and post-conditions.
+- Most variables should have a brief comment explaining their purpose.
+Looping control variables such as: “x” or “i” need not be commented.
+- Comment your code to explain tricky and important points (not every line).
+- Comments should be comprehensible and useful.
+Comments such as: “This adds 1 to Count” are trivial and should be avoided.
+- Comments should be clearly organized and easily distinguishable from the actual code.

 ## Submission
 The completed source code should be submitted to Gradescope.
 See each assignment instruction for more details.